 - What size for site storage?
 What size for carriers?
 How many carriers?

 - Storage level dynamics: no runout, no overflow

 Minimize the Total Cost of Ownership (= CAPEX + OPEX) of site storage and carriers over the operating horizon.

 ENGIE’s LNG and LH2 supply chain optimization software

-The Optiretail software solution helps ENGIE’s analysts to design optimal supply chains for cryogenic liquid gas supply projects, from sourcing to delivery by minimizing the project’s total cost (CAPEX and OPEX).
-It enables to test of new configurations quickly and can be used for project dimensioning and real-time optimization for all market opportunities: power, fuel for road and marine transportation, and industrials.
+The Optiretail software solution helps ENGIE’s analysts design optimal supply chains for cryogenic liquid gas supply projects, from sourcing to delivery, by minimizing the project’s total cost (CAPEX and OPEX).
+It enables testing new configurations quickly and can be used for project dimensioning and real-time optimization for all market opportunities: power, fuel for road and marine transportation, and industrials.

-Optiretail designs an optimal Liquefied Natural Gas (LNG) or Liquid Hydrogen (LH2) supply chain, minimizing the total project cost from sourcing to delivery.
-This powerful digital solution based on LocalSolver allows ENGIE to reduce the cost of LNG or LH2 distribution by up to 15% and foster the development of new uses for LNG and Hydrogen.
+Optiretail designs an optimal Liquefied Natural Gas (LNG) supply chain, minimizing the total project cost from sourcing to delivery.
+This powerful digital solution based on LocalSolver allows ENGIE to reduce the cost of LNG distribution by up to 15% and foster the development of new uses for LNG.

 Please look at our customers’ webpage to discover more case studies in various industries.
 Are you interested in trying it out?
 Get free trial licenses here.
 In the meantime, feel free to contact us; we will be glad to exchange your optimization problems.